D3vilGhost/Chatify/README.md

 2) Login:

-   - Click "Login", enter Username and Password, then click "Login".
+   - Enter Username and Password, then click "Login".

 3) Search for User by Their Username:

-   a) Utilize the search bar to find users by their usernames.
+   a) Utilize the search bar to find users by their usernames and add them friend.
    b) Select the desired user from the search results to start chatting.

 ## ▶️How To Run Locally: